SummaryRead the full fact sheet

 The outcome for people with acute kidney failure depends on the underlying cause and presence or absence of other medical conditions.
 In cases where the cause is pre-renal or post-renal, the kidneys often recover well once the factor causing it is removed.
 Acute kidney failure is less common than chronic (ongoing) kidney failure.

 Diagnosis of kidney failure

-A number of tests can be used to examine kidney function.
-If chronic kidney disease is found, tests may be used to determine the:
+A number of tests can be used to measure kidney function.
+If CKD is found, tests may be used to determine: